department-of-veterans-affairs/vagov-content/pages/coronavirus-chatbot.md

   Get answers to your questions about the coronavirus and VA benefits and services below.
 </div>

+**Note:** If you don't respond to the chatbot at least once every 60 minutes, you'll need to restart it to ask more questions.

 <!--
   The "widget-type" should be registered at